 How to Select an Aircraft Engineering Program

-Laboratory and hands-on experience with aircraft could give students an edge in the field upon graduation.
-Schools vary in what they offer to students outside of the classroom setting.
+- Laboratory and hands-on experience with aircraft could give students an edge in the field upon graduation.
 While some provide computer labs and moderate research facilities, others allow for access to nearby airport hangars where students can work with authentic machine tools, instrumentation and airplanes.
-More than 140 universities throughout the world have student chapters of the American Institute of Aeronautics and Astronautics.

 Aircraft Engineering Program Overview

 Offered as a major in either aerospace or aeronautical engineering, these programs qualify students for entry-level positions in aircraft engineering or for further coursework at the graduate level.
 A final project or internship may be required for graduation.
 Curricula include courses in:

 - Aircraft mechanics